By: Kyle Beery | MLB.com Around 100 kids took to the field...

-Anthony Reyes returns for his second season as an Assistant Athletic Trainer for the Giants.
-Reyes previously spent four seasons as the head athletic trainer for the triple-A Fresno Grizzlies, his eighth season overall within the Giants organization.
+Anthony Reyes returns for his fifth season as an Assistant Athletic Trainer for the Giants.
+Reyes previously spent four seasons as the athletic trainer for the triple-A Fresno Grizzlies (2008-2011), his tenth season overall within the Giants organization.
 He also spent two seasons (2006-07) with double-A Connecticut and worked with the Arizona Rookie team in 2005 after completing an internship for the Major League club in 2004.
-He earned a bachelor’s degree in kinesiology from San Jose State University in 2004, and was a student athletic trainer when he attended the University of Washington from 1999-2001.
-Reyes is certified by the National Athletic Trainer’s Association and also holds a certification with the National Strength and Conditioning Association.
-Anthony resides in Hayward, CA.
+He earned a Bachelor’s degree in Kinesiology from San Jose State University in 2004.
+Reyes is certified by the National Athletic Trainers’ Association and also holds a certification with the National Strength and Conditioning Association.
+Anthony and his wife, Fay, reside in Martinez, Calif.

 Eric Ortega – Asst.
 Athletic Trainer